Beyond performance: What Swiss investors value about financial advice

 Swiss investors derive significant value from their adviser

 Nearly all (98%) of the advised investors surveyed in Switzerland believe their adviser drives portfolio growth, adding an average perceived alpha of 6% to their annual return.
-This is significantly higher than the 3% estimate in our Adviser’s Alpha research—suggesting that clients’ perceptions of adviser value can differ from their adviser’s actual impact on returns.
+This is significantly higher than the 3% estimate in our Adviser’s Alpha research1 —suggesting that clients’ perceptions of adviser value can differ from their adviser’s actual impact on returns.

 The survey also found that investors highly value financial advice that is personalised, cost-focused and transparent around fees—elements that are as important as investment returns when assessing investors’ satisfaction with their adviser relationships.